akashJx/LDAP3NUM/README.md

 **Why I made this?**
 - For easing the process of LDAP enumeration in OSCP exam and general pentesting.
 - [ADenum](https://github.com/SecuProject/ADenum) has automatic features of **_AS-REP Roastable, Kerberoastable, Password cracking with john (krb5tgs and krb5asrep)_** which can be classified as restricted tool for OSCP exam.
 (I checked with offsec for this)
-- In LDAP3NUM, I totally removed all the codes automatic exploitation.
+- In LDAP3NUM, I totally removed all the code performing automatic exploitation.

 ## Requirements
 - Impacket (https://github.com/SecureAuthCorp/impacket)